 These almond flour cookies with chocolate chips are absolutely delicious, crisp on the outside and chewy on the inside!
-They also happen to be gluten-free and vegan.
+They also happen to be gluten-free, low carb and vegan.

 Before we get to the recipe, let’s dive into some almond flour FAQs…

 Thankfully, baking with almond flour is really common now so there are a million recipes using almond flour to take out the guess work for you.

-Almond flour vs. almond meal – I did want to address the difference between almond flour and almond meal because they aren’t the same!
-Almond flour is more finely ground than almond meal.
-It is typically the preferred ingredient in baked goods for the lighter texture.
-Almond meal is less finely ground and works well in heartier recipes or recipes where the texture of flour doesn’t matter much, like almond flour crackers.
+Just a little reminder that almond flour and almond meal because they aren’t the same!
+Almond flour is made from blanched almonds that are finely ground.
+And it is typically the preferred ingredient in baked goods for the lighter texture.
+Almond meal is whole almonds that are less finely ground so the meal is coarser and has a darker color.
+Almond meal works well in heartier recipes or recipes where the texture of flour doesn’t matter as much, like my almond flour crackers.

 I usually keep my pantry stocked with Bob’s Red Mill almond flour from Thrive Market.
-If you’re not a Thrive Market member, you can find almond flour at most major grocery stores now which is amazing!
-I’ve seen it at Trader Joe’s, Whole Foods and even my local Kroger’s.
-It is usually in the baking aisle by the other flours but may be in the healthy food/specialty item section depending on the store.
+If you’re not a Thrive Market member, you can find almond flour at most major grocery stores now, which is amazing!
+I’ve seen it at Trader Joe’s, Whole Foods and even my local Kroger.
+It is usually in the baking aisle by the other flours, but may be in the natural/specialty item section as well.
+It just depends on the store.